 The NC meets as and when required, at least once a year.
-During the FY2022, one (1) meeting was held with full attendance from all its members.
+During FY2023, two (2) meetings was held with full attendances from all its members.

 Annual Evaluation

 The Board has been through the NC, assessed on an annual basis with the use of board matrix, questionnaires and other evaluation forms, the size, composition, mix of skills, experience, competencies of the existing Board, the individual Directors, the independence and tenure of the Independent Directors, and the effectiveness of the Board and the Board Committees, to identify gaps in the Board composition and the needs to identify and select new members to the Board or Board Committees.